cdaloia/cdaloia.github.io/content/news/_index.md

   image: ''
 ---

-*Spring 2025*
+*Spring/Summer 2025*

+- Taylor, Galento, and Cass are teaming up for a two month field season in Curaçao.
+- Welcome back to Basma (NSERC USRA) and Bushra (ROP / Work Study) for more summer research fun!
+- Congrats to Bushra for doing a wonderful BIO481 project and to Ana for a fantastic year-long ROP!
-- Congrats to Sarah and Jon for publishing their MSc papers in PLoS ONE and Canadian Journal of Fisheries & Aquatic Sciences, respectively!
+- It's our 3Ps era.
+Congrats to Sarah and Jon for publishing their MSc papers in PLoS ONE and Canadian Journal of Fisheries & Aquatic Sciences, respectively, on pop gen in NAFO 3Ps!

 *Fall 2024*